lx10077/WatermarkCollision/LLM/README.md

-# Optimal Detection for Language Watermarks under Pseudorandom Collision – LLM Code
+# Optimal Detection for Language Watermarks with Pseudorandom Collision – LLM Code

 This file implements the **empirical evaluation pipeline for watermark detection under pseudorandom collision** using large language models.
 It complements the simulation study by operating on LLM-generated text under two watermarking schemes:
 - **Gumbel-Max watermark**